-From a US perspective, the confidentiality, collection, use and disclosure of personal data, including clinical trial patient-specific information, is regulated at the federal and state level.
+From a US perspective, the confidentiality, collection, use and disclosure of personal data, including clinical trial patientspecific information, is regulated at the federal and state level.
 The Federal Trade Commission, or FTC, is an independent U.S. law enforcement agency charged with protecting consumers and enhancing competition across broad sectors of the economy.
 The FTC's authority with respect to data privacy and security comes from Section 5 of the FTC Act.
 The FTC uses its broad grant of authority to regulate data privacy and security, using including, but not limited to, requiring the implementation of comprehensive privacy and security programs, biennial assessments by independent experts, monetary redress to consumers, and provision of robust notice and choice mechanisms to consumers.
 Similar laws exist at the state level, which are used by state attorneys general to enforce against privacy and security-related acts or practices deemed to be unfair or deceptive.

 More than 15 US states have adopted a comprehensive consumer privacy law or a consumer health data privacy law that regulates how certain businesses collect, use, and disclose the personal information of consumers residing in the state.
 In general, these laws provide for certain consumer privacy rights and impose transparency standards for business data collection and processing practices.
 These laws have broad exemptions for personal information that constitutes protected health information under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") and de-identified health data as defined under HIPAA.
 As a result, we do not expect to have compliance obligations under these laws with respect to most patient information we collect and process.
-However, we are required to comply with these consumer privacy laws are generally enforced by the respective state Attorney General.
-California's law also includes a private right of action for certain data breacted.
+However, we are required to comply with these consumer privacy laws insofar as we collect other categories of consumers' personal information, which could include, for example, information about website visitors.
+These state consumer privacy laws are generally enforced by the respective state Attorney General.
+California's law also includes a private right of action for certain data breaches.
+Dozens of other states are currently considering similar consumer privacy laws, which could impact our operations if enacted.